Picking Your Mechanical Seal

 Our Hyginox internally sealed pumps and our RF pumps both have a silicone carbide or ceramic seat for the stationary seal face; the seats are pressed in to prevent their movement.
 The RF pumps and the Hyginox series pumps use an u-cup seal as a secondary stationary seal.

 As a secondary seal on the rotating seal face of the C-series pumps we use an o-ring.
-The RF and hyginox pumps use a bellows seal.
+The RF and Hyginox pumps use a bellows seal.
 We use one large spring in all of our pumps to serve as the pressure on the primary seals.
 A drive collar is used on C-series pumps to maintain and fix the working length while the RF pumps use a step in the shaft.
 Because the Hyginox pumps have an internal seal the impeller serves this function.

 External seals are easy to install, clean, check and maintain.
-They are ideal for corrosive materials, because the seal is seperate from the product being pumped and will not be affected by corrosion.
-Because they are external, if the seal does malfunction and a piece comes loose, then it is seperate from the product and will not harm anything.
+They are ideal for corrosive materials, because the seal is separate from the product being pumped and will not be affected by corrosion.
+Because they are external, if the seal does malfunction and a piece comes loose, then it is separate from the product and will not harm anything.
 External seals have add on options of a seat (DG Seal) or a water cascade (F seal).

 The CPE D seal is a single mechanical external seal.
 This is a traditional external mechanical seal.
 You cannot run the pump dry with this seal.
 It is recommended for liquids that will not crystalize or solidify.
 This seal is often used in the brewing and alcohol, and beverage industries.